CITIC Metal and Zijin Mining invested more than C$800 million

 Shaft 2 early-works construction progressing

 The headgear for the permanent hoisting facility was designed by South Africa-based Murray & Roberts Cementation.
-The first seven blasts for Shaft 2’s box cut were successfully completed, with the last two remaining blasts expected to take place before the end of 2018.
-The blasting will enable the excavation of the box cut to a depth of approximately 29 metres below surface and the construction of the concrete hitch (shaft collar foundation) for the 103-metre-tall concrete headgear that will house the shaft’s permanent hoisting facilities and support the shaft collar.
-Excavation of the box cut and construction of the hitch foundation is expected to be completed in early 2019, enabling the beginning of the pre-sink that will extend 84 metres below surface.
+Nine blasts were successfully completed in 2018 enabling the excavation of Shaft 2’s box cut to a depth of approximately 29 metres below surface and the construction of the concrete hitch (shaft collar foundation) for the 103-metre-tall concrete headgear that will house the shaft’s permanent hoisting facilities and support the shaft collar.
+Excavation of the box cut and construction of the hitch foundation is expected to be completed in Q2 2019, enabling the beginning of the pre-sink, that will extend 84 metres below surface.

 Underground mining to incorporate highly productive, mechanized methods

 Ivanhoe plans to develop the Platreef Mine in phases.
-The initial annual production rate of four Mtpa is designed to establish an operating platform to support future expansions.
+The initial annual production rate of four million tonnes a year is designed to establish an operating platform to support future expansions.
 This is expected to be followed by a potential doubling of production to eight Mtpa, and then a third expansion phase to a steady-state 12 Mtpa, which would establish Platreef among the largest platinum-group-metals mines in the world.

 The mining zones in the current Platreef mine plan occur at depths ranging from approximately 700 metres to 1,200 metres below surface.
 Shaft 2 will provide primary access to the mining zones; secondary access will be via Shaft 1.
 During mine production, both shafts also will serve as ventilation intakes.
 Three additional ventilation exhaust raises are planned to achieve steady-state production.